Holly’s Left Eye – Part 1

 We discussed what further action could be taken, but with Holly’s eye already being compromised by having a smaller eyeball and PHTVL, it was agreed that there would be little benefit for Holly to have Cataract surgery that wouldn’t be straightforward; and in Holly’s case, the risks really did outweigh the possible benefits to her.
 It was decided at this stage that it would be best to leave the eye alone and reassess in 6-12 months.

 Pete also informed us that due to Holly having these problems there is a chance that other problems like glaucoma may develop in the eye and there is a possibility that the eye may need surgery or removal within the next 5 years.
 This is very sad, and putting Holly through an operation will be tough, however, I do believe Holly will cope without the eye as she is used to having little to no vision in that eye.

 The good news is that Pete did confirm that Holly’s right eye is normal, which we were really pleased to hear.

 Pete also stated that he was flabbergasted by how well she was doing and how well she was getting around.
 Considering that when Pete first met Holly he was unsure that Holly would have a good outcome, he was impressed by her resilience, as we are too.
-She is remarkable and continues to show her determination for life.
+She is remarkable and continues to show her determination in life.

 We would like to thank Debenham Vets for their expert care and treatment of Holly and their reassurance, support and advice as we look after Holly.
-Also, thank you to LUKAG who continue to support Holly and us.
+Also, thank you to LUKAG who continues to support Holly and us.

 Also thank you to all of Holly’s followers, having kind comments, advice and support from everyone really does make a difference.